-A URS URS biologist conducted a site visit on October 3, 2013, and determined that undeveloped areas of the Station do not contain suitable habitat for any terrestrial federally or state-listed species.
+A URS Group, Inc. (URS) biologist conducted a site visit on October 3, 2013, and determined that undeveloped areas of the Station do not contain suitable habitat for any terrestrial federally or state-listed species.

-In a letter dated August 21, 2014, from NJDEP OPCER, the Division of Fish and Wildlife stated that no impacts to species listed are anticipated (Appendix F).
 The Coast Guard has determined that the Proposed Action would have no effect on any terrestrial federally or state-listed species.